Above: Selwood and Rowan Cottage, shown above in orange,

 dwelling' on part of the garden of no.138, using this

-gateway as access, but as of May 2020 no work had been done.
+gateway as access, but as of May 2023 no work has been done.

 Th1s image dated 1937 was taken during the widening of